 Air purifiers have many benefits but also some downsides.
 Here are the main cons:

-Air purifiers can be costly.
+- Cost of Air Purifier: Air purifiers can be costly.
 Basic ones start at around $100, and high-end models can cost over $800.
 Yearly, replacing filters might add $20 to $100 to your expenses.
 This makes them a bigger investment over time.
+When I bought my first air purifier, I was surprised by the ongoing costs.
+The initial price was high, and replacing filters added up quickly.

-Air purifiers make some noise.
-The quietest ones sound like a whisper and the louder ones like a busy office.
+- Noise of Air Purifier: Air purifiers make some noise.
+The quietest ones sound like a whisper, and the louder ones sound like a busy office.
 This noise can be around 30 to 70 decibels.
+Sometimes, the noise bothered me, especially at night.
+I had to move it further from my bed to sleep well.

-Some air purifiers release ozone, which can irritate your lungs and is harmful to your health.
-This happens especially with ionizers and ozone generators.
+- Ozone Production: Some air purifiers release ozone, which can irritate your lungs and is harmful to your health.
+This is particularly common with ionizers and ozone generators.
+Due to the nature of the ionization process, ionic air purifiers tend to generate the most ozone.
+I learned that my ionizer model produced ozone, which wasn’t good for my allergies.

-Air purifiers usually only work well in one room.
+- Limited Range: Air purifiers usually only work well in one room.
 They can clean spaces from 100 to 1,500 square feet, depending on their design.
 For a whole house, you might need more than one.
+I found out that one purifier wasn’t enough for my whole house, so I had to buy another one for the living room.

 When is an Air Purifier a Waste of Money?